behindsecurity/behindsecurity/README.md

 | :--------: | :-----: |
 | English | Portuguese |

-*Always up for collabs, code reviews, or a quick security chat—ping me anytime!*
+*Always up for collabs, code reviews, or a quick security chat.*